wp-plugins/gravity-forms-salesforce/readme.txt

 == Frequently Asked Questions ==

-= How do I set a custom Lead Source? =
+= How do I configure the API plugin? =

+### How to set up integration:

+1. In WordPress admin, go to Forms > Salesforce > Salesforce Settings
+2. If you don't have your security token, <a href="https://na9.salesforce.com/_ui/system/security/ResetApiTokenEdit">follow this link to Reset Your Security Token</a>
+3. Come back to this settings page and enter your Security Token, Salesforce.com Username and Password.
+4. Save the settings, and you should be done!

-This feature support was added in version 1.1.1. `gf_salesforce_lead_source` is the filter.
+= How do I set a custom Lead Source?
+(Web to Lead) = This feature support was added in version 1.1.1. `gf_salesforce_lead_source` is the filter.

 Add the following to your theme's `functions.php` file.
 Modify as you see fit: